Kenny Burrell: Awards and honors

 Burrell wrote, arranged, and performed on the 1998 Grammy Award-winning album Dear Ella by Dee Dee Bridgewater, received the 2004 Jazz Educator of the Year Award from Down Beat, and was named a 2005 NEA Jazz Master.

 Burrell was a Grammy Salute To Jazz Honoree in 2010.
 The Grammy website states that between "...1956 and 2006, Mr. Burrell has excelled as a leader, co-leader and sideman releasing recordings with stellar musicians in the world of jazz."

-Personal
+Personal life

+Early on in his career, Kenny Burrell's first wife was Dolores with whom he had two daughters."Liner notes: Guitar Forms", Discogs.com.
+Mention song "Loie" was dedicated to his wife Dolores.

-In 2019, concerns arose about Burrell's well-being and living circumstances as he became increasingly socially and physically isolated in his home and major frictions developed between his wife, Katherine Goodrich, 37 years his junior, and others living in their Westwood apartment building.
+Later on, in 2019, concerns arose about Burrell's well-being and living circumstances as he became increasingly socially and physically isolated in his home and major frictions developed between his wife, Katherine Goodrich, 37 years his junior, and others living in their Westwood apartment building.
 A GoFundMe account was set up to pay medical bills and other putative expenses, which became controversial because he was covered by medical insurance through employment at UCLA and through Medicare.
 Subsequently, a letter from Burrell was published, providing a detailed explanation of the situation and justification for the GoFundMe campaign.
+Burrell denied claims that he was unaware of the GoFundMe campaign or that his wife was isolating him.
+He explained that his limited public appearances were due to medical advice and his focus on writing during his sabbatical from UCLA.